thymikee/jest-preset-angular/website/versioned_docs/version-14.2/getting-started/options.md

 title: Options
 ---

-`jest-preset-angular` uses `ts-jest` options under the hood, which are located under the `globals` of Jest config object in the `package.json` file of your project, or through a `jest.config.js`, or `jest.config.ts` file.
+`jest-preset-angular` uses `ts-jest` options under the hood, which are located under the `transform` of Jest config object in the `package.json` file of your project, or through a `jest.config.js`, or `jest.config.ts` file.

 More information about `ts-jest` options, see [doc](https://kulshekhar.github.io/ts-jest/docs/getting-started/options)